husonlab/splitstree6/doc/user-manual.md

 To get started using this program, download the latest installer from
 <https://software-ab.cs.uni-tuebingen.de/download/splitstree6> for
-Linux, MacOS X or Windows, and install the program on your computer.
+Linux, Mac OS X or Windows, and install the program on your computer.
 Versions for iOS and Android are being tested.

 Launch the program by double-clicking the program icon or launch it from